kokifish/Markdown_Note/README.md

 # Markdown_Note

 My markdown notes.
 Just for backup and self-learning.
 You can view as you like, but please don't diffuse these notes.
 Actually I don’t think you will spread these notes due to my limited knowledge.

-If you have a question to ask, or anything related to research, feel free to contact me.
+If you have any questions or anything related to my research areas, feel free to contact me.

-# Major Language
+# Major programming Languages

 - C++
 - Python

 # Contacts

-email: annms1024@outlook.com, pureteap@gmail.com
+email: hexhex16@outlook.com, pureteap@gmail.com